New IRS Rules Could Increase Phishing Fraud

 The new IRS rules that went into place at the start of 2022 authorize the IRS to monitor certain transactions through cash apps.
 According to the new rules, services like Paypal and Square will now require your tax information, making small businesses prone to new scams.

-Rise in Frauds.
-Maybe from New IRS Rules?
+Rise in Frauds Possible from New IRS Rules?

 The new IRS rules are put into place to allow the IRS to take a closer look at commercial cash application transactions of $600 or more.
 The change will primarily affect businesses that receive payments through one of the cash apps: Paypal, Venmo (owned by PayPal), or Square.
 It also includes online transactions made through marketplaces, such as Amazon or Etsy.
 Under the new rules, the payment service is required to send the report to the IRS and to you through a Form 1099-K, regardless of how many customers are paying.